 - For native people, it is easy to locate black spider monkeys because of their noisy nature and traveling in large groups.

-- They are also caught for pet trade.
+- They are also caught for the pet trade.

 - Diseases, predators, and climate change are other threats to their survival.